Special routes of U.S. Route 30: Ontario business loop

 U.S. Route 30 Business is a business route signed in the Ontario, Oregon area.
 This road is part of the Olds Ferry-Ontario Highway No. 455.

+Wyoming

+Kemmerer–Diamondville bypass

+U.S. Route 30 Bypass serves as a bypass of Kemmerer and Diamondville Wyoming.

 Green River business loop

 U.S. Route 30 Business is a business route signed in the Green River, Wyoming area.
 This road is entirely overlapped with Interstate 80 Business Loop.